17twenty/bpay/readme.md

 Golang implementation of a [BPAY Generator written in PHP](https://github.com/fontis/bpay-ref-generator)

+Features generators for MOD10v1 and MOD10v5 as well as a `ValidateLuhn` function to ensure a valid Mod10 check digit/Luhn checksum.

 ## Background

 BPAY has become a really easy way to receive payments in Australia so this helps generate the BPAY values in a compliant form.